ncatlab/nlab-content/pages/3/6/0/0/63/content.md

 This operation $d_{BRST}$ of "shifting functionals of fields and gauge transformations by infinitesimal gauge transformations" promotes the [[graded algebra]] constructed so far to a [[differential graded algebra]].
 This is the BRST-complex of the given system.

-In a precise sense, this differential graded algebra, encodes the [[Lie algebroid|infinitesimal]] [[groupoid of Lie algebra valued 1-forms]] that it is an algebra of functions on in the same way that an algebra of functions on some manifold characterizes that manifold.
+In a precise sense, this differential graded algebra encodes the [[Lie algebroid|infinitesimal]] [[groupoid of Lie algebra valued 1-forms]] that it is an algebra of functions on in the same way that an algebra of functions on some manifold characterizes that manifold.

 #### Observables